john-friedman/SEC-Parsers/readme.md

 2. Calculates hierarchy of headers, and converts to a tree structure

 ### Roadmap:
-1. Detailed parser with better than 99% success rate (currently hovering around 90).
+1. Parser that converts >95% of filings into nicely formatted xml trees. hierarchy mostly correct
 2. Clustering on cleaned xml files (e.g. many companies have a seasonality heading but its named differently), add an attribute to help sort by this

 ### Future
-* fix titles for xml (e.g. item 1 instead of item 1. business)
 * better hierarchy calculation
-* more supported filings: 10-Q, 8-K, etc
+* more filing supported
 * better rag integration
 * converting html tables to nice xml tables
 * metadata, e.g. cik / data from xbrl in html
 * hosting cleaned xml files online
-* better attributes (names / format)
 * better color scheme (color scheme for headers, ignored_elements - e.g. page numbers, text)
-* better function naming
-* better modules naming
-* better parent handling
 * better descriptions of functions
-* better github and pypi pages
 * add xbrl information

+### Feature request:
+* save_dta - save xml to dta. similar to csv function

 ### Statistics
-Not implemented yet.
+* 100% parsed html rate
+* 70% conversion to xml rate
+* between 0.2s-8s to parse a filing.

 ### Other people's SEC stuff
 * [edgartools](https://github.com/dgunning/edgartools) - good interface for interacting with SEC's EDGAR system